Adam Basse: Loan to Puszcza Niepołomice

 On 29 August 2025, Basse moved to I liga club Puszcza Niepołomice on a season-long loan.

+Loan to Hutnik Kraków

+After featuring rarely for Puszcza, on 19 January 2026 Basse was sent on loan to Hutnik Kraków for the remainder the end of the season.

 International career

 In late October 2024, he was called up to the Poland under-18s for a set of friendlies.
 He scored on his debut in a 3–1 win over England on 15 November.

 Personal life

 Basse was born on 4 November 2007 in New York City, United States, to a Senegalese father, a basketball player, and a Polish mother, a special education teacher.
 He has a younger sister, and speaks Polish fluently.
 He holds triple citizenship - American, Polish and Senegalese.